The Agulhas Plain is a renowned birding destination.

 Birdwatching on our #waterscapes: wetlands, dams and the ocean

-There have been some amazing #birdsightings at Waskraalvlei over the years.
+There have been some amazing #birdsightings at Waskraalvlei and surrounding wetlands over the years.

 Your big birding year?
 You’ll tick off a couple of pretty special bird species at our vineyard #waterscape.

-There’s a resident Fish Eagle, Spoonbills, loads of Ducks (like the Black Duck), a range of Teals and Plovers, like the Three-banded Plover and Kittlitz’s Plover and you may even spot a Kingfisher or two.
+There are resident Fish Eagles, Spoonbills, loads of Ducks (like Black Duck), a range of Teals and Plovers, like the Three-banded Plover and Kittlitz’s Plover and you may even spot a Kingfisher or two.

-Bring along your binoculars to get up close and personal with some of the 260 bird species in the De Hoop nature reserve.
+Bring along your binoculars to get up close and personal with some of the bird species in local nature reserves.

-Potberg at De Hoop is home to the only remaining Western Cape breeding colony of the rare Cape Vulture.
+Potberg at De Hoop is home to the only remaining Western Cape breeding colony of Cape Vulture.
+And you can often see Flamingoes at the De Mond Nature Reserve, along with many unusual sightings.

 Western Cape Birding: